data-edu/data-science-in-education/_book/16-teaching-data-science.md

 2. Strategies for teaching data science
 3. General strategies related to teaching and learning

-## The Pedagogical Principles This Book is Based Upon
+## The pedagogical principles this book is based upon

-As the authors of a book about data science in education - and readers of books that taught us about data science - we considered what would make it effective for our readers when we set out to write it.
+As the authors of a book about data science in education---and readers of books that taught us about data science---we considered what would make it effective for our readers when we set out to write it.
 The result of this process was a pedagogical framework that consists of four principles: problem-based learning, differentiation, building mental models, and working in the open.
 We consider each of these in turn.